PE and Sport Premium

 What does this mean for Aldercar Infant school?

 For the 2021-22 year, we expect to receive approximately £17500 in Sport Premium funding.
-We plan to continue to invest in sports coaches to work with all classes within school.
-Since September 2013 we have had a coach that has worked alongside staff and children and has had a huge impact on the teaching and learning of PE.
+We will continue to invest in sports coaches to work alongside staff and children as this has had a huge beneficial impact on the teaching and learning of PE across school.
 Staff work alongside the coaches to develop their knowledge about certain areas of PE such as gymnastics, games, cricket and tennis.
-Staff are much more confident in their delivery of PE, which has raised the teaching and learning in staff and pupils, they can now deliver the PE program themselves with more confidence, following the Coach's guidance.
+Staff are much more confident in their delivery of PE, which has raised the teaching and learning in staff and pupils, they can now deliver the PE program themselves with confidence, following the Coach's guidance.

 The children are now accessing a wider variety of sports and competitions in and out of school.

 After school clubs have also been set up using the funding in which all children can access and develop their skills.
 We are hoping that offering a range of familiar and different sports, such as fencing and Tai Chi, will increase the amount of children that participate in sporting after school clubs.

 Children throughout the school have also attended inter-schools competitions and coaching during the school year, building up their self-esteem and physical skills.
 When children were surveyed about their PE learning, competing against others was rated high by children in Reception through to Year 2.

 The funding is also used to enhance the physical provision around school for all children to access, through forest schools and playground facilities.